vardhinii/vardhinii/README.md

 <img src="https://github.com/vardhinii/vardhinii/blob/main/images/vardhinii_banner.png"/>
 <div align="center">

-  <h1>Hey there 👋, I'm Vardhini Kumaar</h1>
+# ***Hey there 👋, I'm Vardhini Kumaar***
-  <h4>🎧 Coding to the beats of life while sipping on some ☕.
-Welcome to my GitHub corner where Data, AI, and a sprinkle of chaos come to life.</h4>
+*🎧 Coding to the beats of life while sipping on some ☕.
+Welcome to my GitHub corner where Data, AI, and a sprinkle of chaos come to life.*
 </div>
 <br/>